haffff/NordvikManager_Card_Template/README.md

-# Getting Started with Create React App
+# Getting Started with Nordvik card template with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It contains basic API mock that works with NordvikManager that can help you develop new cards and views.

 ## Available Scripts